 Wise was Bjorgir – You may recite a verse from the Jordermund’s Fist epic poem while fighting in true battle to become Inspired.
 You may not repeat the same verse and you may not be interrupted, including by making a Defense call.

-Broken was the Betrayer – Spend Inspired to add the Mighty Quality to any Tier 2 Combat Condition.
+Broken was the Betrayer – Spend Inspired to add the Head Quality to any Tier 2 Combat Condition.
 You need not spend Inspired if your opponent is Stunned.

 The Mighty Barsark

 Red Lust – In a combat where you have already called Toughness, whenever you would suffer from a Stunning, Staggering, or Striking condition, you may instead suffer a Bleed Condition in order to call Parry.

 Mad Dog – Whenever you call Toughness, lock eyes with an opponent and call Fear

 Seeing Red – Whenever you take any combat condition, gain Power for your next call against that opponent this combat

 Gothic Fighting Styles

 Combat is not a battle of bodies, but a battle of wills.
 It is fear that rules the battlefield, and the real battle is to convince the foe that they have lost.
 The Gothic Tower is the art of focus in battle, a towering will that cannot be assailed.
 One cannot defeat an opponent who will not admit defeat.